 Requirements for renewing your Utah limited-term driver license:

 - You can renew your Utah limited-term six (6) months prior to the expiration date.
-If your Utah limited-term will expire while you are temporarily out-of-state, you can apply to renew your Utah limited-term more than six (6) months prior to the expiration date, if you provide proof that you will be absent from the state during the six (6) month period prior to the expiration date of your limited-term.
+Suppose your Utah limited-term will expire while you are temporarily out of state.
+In that case, you can apply to renew your Utah limited-term more than six (6) months prior to the expiration date if you provide proof that you will be absent from the state during the six (6) month period prior to the expiration date of your limited-term.